10 Christmas Sermons to Make Pastors Merry and Bright

 However, what percentage your church should allocate to each of these categories in its budget is dependent upon your situation and church budgeting process.

-This line in your budget represents all financial income the church receives.
+This line in your church budget represents all financial income the church receives.

 The most important thing you must do is keep different income sources separate.